-The designated AstraZeneca representative works with the Investigator to ensure that all relevant information is provided to the AstraZeneca Patient Safety data entry site.
+The designated AstraZeneca representative will work with the Investigator to ensure that all relevant information is provided to the AstraZeneca Patient Safety data entry site.

-For overdoses associated with SAEs, standard reporting timelines apply, see Section 6.3.4.
+For overdoses associated with SAE, standard reporting timelines apply, see Section 6.3.4.
 For other overdoses, reporting should be done within 30 days.